ismail-yilmaz/upp-components/CtrlLib/Terminal/Specs.md

 - In reality, there is no such conformance level as "0".
 However, since the VT 52 emulation has to be treated as a special case, it is labelled as "level 0", for convenience.
 - Not all terminal sequences or modes pertaining to the above listed device conformance levels or model ranges are implemented.
 Some of these emulations are complete while others cover only a set of selected features.
 - DEC terminals are (or were) backward compatible devices.
 For example, a level 4 conforming device such as, say, VT 420, recognizes virtually all terminal sequences and modes that apply to lower level devices.
 Terminal package follows this behavior where applicable.
 - Level 5 (VT 5xx) emulation is yet to be implemented.
-However, Terminal ctrl already recognizes and utilizes some useful sequences and modes pertaining to the conformance level 5, such as some cursor movements and caret customization commands.
+However, TerminalCtrl already recognizes and utilizes some useful sequences and modes pertaining to the conformance level 5, such as some cursor movements and caret customization commands.
 - Extensions (such as xterm's window manipulation sequences, jexer inline images protocol, or hyperlinks protocol, etc.) apply to all emulation levels, with the reasonable exception of level 0.

 ## [Supported I/O Modes and Parser Capabilities](#Capabilities)